rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 The external website changed how they report A, now when A is processed `parseA` fails, the user sees: "C is not supported yet!".

-The following would be a slightly better code, the user would see `parseB` error message instead ;) :
+The following would be a slightly better code, the user would see `parseB` error message instead:

 ``` haskell
 parseReply = parseC <|> parseA <|> parseB